 VIETNAM: Hoa Am Xua - Saigon Soul Revival

-A legacy of the Vietnam War, Saigon Soul Revival appropriate a western genre whilst adding a wonderful Vietnamese twist
+A legacy of the Vietnam War, Saigon Soul Revival appropriate a Western genre whilst adding a wonderful Vietnamese twist

 “It’s that infectious spirit combined with their obvious talents in musical fusion that won me over, and it also made me want to find out more about the original Vietnamese soul scene and listen to the original artists and songs that Saigon Soul Revival have taken inspiration from...”

-The album is a mix of original songs and some classics from the original Saigon Soul era, and the album title itself when translated into English means ‘old harmonies’, which again reflect the nostalgic mission statement of the band themselves.
-The album is good, with an interesting mix of soul, funk, and blues with traditional Vietnamese music which sets it apart from quite a lot of other soul from non-American nations.
-Furthermore, like the work of Sinn Sisamouth when it is listened to now, it evokes a lost era of Vietnamese music that was not spoken about or encouraged for several decades, in effect becoming a musical time capsule, yet this album.
+The album is a mix of original songs and some classics from the original Saigon Soul era, and the album title itself when translated into English means ‘old harmonies’, which again reflects the nostalgic mission statement of the band themselves.
+The album is good, with an interesting mix of soul, funk, and blues with traditional Vietnamese music, which sets it apart from quite a lot of other soul from non-American nations.
+Furthermore, like the work of Sinn Sisamouth when it is listened to now, it evokes a lost era of Vietnamese music that was not spoken about or encouraged for several decades, in effect becoming a musical time capsule.
 This element of the music is intrinsically linked to its actual content, even though it is partially original.
 It could have been enough to just cover the old Vietnamese soul classics, but it is rather nice to see that the band, consisting of rock musicians as well as experts in Vietnamese classical music, have attempted to create something new going forward as well.
-For example, the song Hào Hoa features a rap by Ho Chi Minh City based rapper Blacka, and it somehow meshes nicely with the overriding retro feel of the music, rather than seeming garishly out of place.
+For example, the song Hào Hoa features a rap by Ho Chi Minh City-based rapper Blacka, and it somehow meshes nicely with the overriding retro feel of the music, rather than seeming garishly out of place.
 It also demonstrates that this genre can thrive and evolve, and is not just a lovely relic of a time gone by.